swaldman/mill-daemon/README.md

 However, users will be able to define an alternative location by creating a file in the workspace root directory called `.pid-file-path`, and providing in that file an absolute path.

-This creates a good, sensible default, but also allows users to override this default without modifying `build.mill`.
+This creates a good, sensible default, but also allows users to override this default without having to modify `build.mill`.

 ### Advanced